uhppoted/uhppoted-lib-dotnet/README.md

 NuGet\Install-Package uhppoted -Version <version>
 ```

-After installing the package add it the _project_ file:
+After installing the package it should be referenced in the _project_ file:
 ```
   ...
   <ItemGroup>